 The Board met monthly to discuss legislative change; enhanced communication with Doukhobor societies; strategic planning and, as always, our annual granting process.

 Seven applications requesting funding were received from recognized societies in May, from each of the three provinces the Board represents.
 Funding decisions were made at the July Annual Meeting and are available on this site.

 The Board has also had some changes in membership.
 Walter Ostoforoff of Canora filled the vacancy created by the resignation of Gerald Benneke (SK) early this year.
-Recently, Joe Cheveldave of Castlegar BC also retired from the Board, and Mike Kanigan , has been named as the British Columbia replacement for this vacancy.
-We wish to thank both Gerald, Joe and John for their good and long service on the Board and the wisdom they brought to our deliberations.
+Recently, Joe Cheveldave (BC) also retired from the Board, and Mike Kanigan has been named to fill that BC vacancy.
+We thank both Gerald and Joe for their good and long service on the Board and the wisdom they brought to our deliberations.

 The changes to The CCUB Trust Fund Act (S.S.
 1979-80) proposed by the Board to the Government in Fall 2019 are making their way through the legislative change process, and on track with the original timelines proposed by the Ministry.
 The major change proposed was to use the Fund’s principal and not just the interest as has been the case to date.
 The Board and the Ministry are working well together to keep this process aligned with the proposed schedule.

 The Board is working on a strategic plan in anticipation of The Board being able to use the Fund’s principal, which now sits at just over $300K.
 The vision is to support more special projects that preserve and advance Doukhobor heritage and culture in Western Canada.
 This plan would be accompanied by a revised granting policy to reflect its strategic directions.
 Once the Strategic Plan is more developed, the Board will share it with our communities and welcome feedback for the final version.